1996 Indo-Tibetan Border Police expedition to Mount Everest: Possible sightings by Japanese climbers

 Initially, the apparent indifference of the Japanese climbers was dumbfounding, as the Indian expedition leader said later, "The Japanese had initially pledged to help the search for the missing Indians.
 But hours later, they pressed on with their attempt to reach the summit, despite bad weather."
 The Japanese team reached the summit at 11:45 (Nepal Time).
 By the time the Japanese climbers descended, one of the two Indians was already dead, and the other near death.
 They could not find any trace of the third climber further down.

 The Japanese team denied that they had ever encountered the dying climbers on the way up.

 Captain Kohli, an official of the Indian Mountaineering Federation, who earlier had denounced the Japanese, later retracted his claim that the Japanese had reported meeting the Indians on 10 May.

 "The ITBP accepted the Fukuoka party statements that they neither abandoned nor refused to help the Indians."
 The ITBP's director general "commented that a misunderstanding arose from communication difficulties between Indian attack party members and their Base Camp."

-The body nicknamed Green Boots, which is believed to be Tsewang Paljor's, has served as a marker for subsequent climbers alongside the limestone alcove where it lies.
+The body nicknamed Green Boots, which is believed to be Indian climber Tsewang Paljor's, served as a marker for subsequent climbers alongside the limestone alcove where it had lain.
 In 2014, Green Boots was moved to a less conspicuous location by the Chinese.